SuddenH4X/awesome-app-rating/README.md

 Source: https://stackoverflow.com/a/63950373
 ```

-You should consider to wait with implementing it and use the normal rating dialog instead until Google has fixed the issue(s).

 #### When to show up

 - Change the number of days the app has to be installed